warthog618/go-gpiocdev/README.md

 r, _ := l.Value()  // Read state from line (active / inactive)

 rr := []int{0, 0, 0, 0} // buffer to read into...
-ll.Values(rr)           // Read state from a group of lines
+ll.Values(rr)           // Read the state of a collection of lines
 ```

 ### Write Output